the-bruno-store/the-bruno-store.github.io/CONTRIBUTING.md

 - Verify that the issue exists before creating it and the opinion's "main idea" exists
 - The questioned thing must exist, otherwise you might confuse someone
-- The fixed thing must follow the coding langnge's syntax, otherwise you will create issues instead of fixing them
+- The fixed thing must follow the programming langnge's syntax, otherwise you will create issues instead of fixing them

 ## Forking